kovidgoyal/html5-parser/docs/index.rst

 Safety and correctness
 --------------------------

-The HTML parser is based on `gumbo parser <https://github.com/google/gumbo-parser>`__ which has undergone a Google security review and been tested on 2.5 billion pages from the Google cache.
+The HTML parser is based on the `gumbo parser
+<https://github.com/google/gumbo-parser>`__ which has undergone a Google
+security review and been tested on 2.5 billion pages from the Google cache.
 In addition, html5-parser passes (almost) all the tests from the html5lib test suite.

-Finally, html5-parser is compiled with ``-pedantic-errors -Wall -Werror`` and the test suite, consisting of thousands of tests is run using the address and undefined behavior sanitizers.
+Finally, html5-parser is compiled with ``-pedantic-errors -Wall -Werror`` and the test suite, consisting of thousands of tests, is run using the address and undefined behavior sanitizers.
 Continuous integration testing is done on three major OSes and four different compilers.